 How do you become a physician’s assistant?

-- Complete a bachelor’s degree program
+Step 1 – Earn a bachelor’s degree

-- Gain healthcare experience
+Step 2 – Gain healthcare experience

-- Graduate and pass the PANCE
+Step 4 – Graduate and pass the PANCE

-Once you graduate from an accredited PA program, you can take the PANCE (Physician Assistant National Certifying Exam).
-The PANCE test contains 300 questions.
-You have five hours to complete five 60-question sections.
+Once you graduate from an accredited PA program, you must take the Physician Assistant National Certifying Exam (PANCE).
+The PANCE contains 300 questions designed to test your knowledge.
+You have five hours to complete five, 60-question sections.

 How do you become a nurse practitioner?

 Becoming a nurse practitioner (NP) is just as involved.
 It requires an advanced level of nursing education and experience before you can start your new career.
 Here are the five steps you can expect.

 You need an RN license to start an NP program.
 You can earn yours by getting an Associate Degree in Nursing (ADN) or a Bachelor of Science in Nursing (BSN).
 Most employers prefer RNs with bachelor’s degrees because they’ve had an advanced level of education.